tiaradwiputri/quiz-handson-c1/quiz.md

 ### Model Evaluation Quiz

-Let's say that we're Human Resource (HR) that used this machine learning technique to predict employee resign or not.
-As HR, we want to know which employee that has high potential to resign in order to save our cost to find another recruiter.
-So we want to get a high amount of employee  that has potential to resign based on the historical data.
+Let's say that we are as an Human Resource (HR) that used this machine learning technique to predict employee resign or not.
+As HR, we want to know which employee has high potential to resign in order to save our cost to find another recruiter.
+So we want to get a high amount of employee that has the potential to resign based on the historical data.
 By this metric that we used, we can take precautions so that the employee does not resign.

-7. What is the right metric we used to check performance of our model based on the condition above?"
+7. What is the right metric we used to check the performance of our model based on the condition above?"
   - [ ] Recall
   - [ ] Specificity
   - [ ] Accuracy